Is Panama A Good Second Residency [v1]

 Panama is still awesome.
 I mean, I love Panama.
 I'm not going to lie.
 It's a beautiful place to call home.
 It's a great place to live either full or part-time.

 And I personally have zero interest in living anyplace else.

 And I still recommend it as a destination for a second home if it's someplace you want to be.
-But before you think of it as a permanent plan B or second home you should really look into the new digital nomad visa that they're introducing and spend several months here on the ground.
-Make sure that you're 100% sure and you're 100% satisfied before you buy anything.
+But before you think of it as a permanent plan B or second home, you should look into the new digital nomad visa they're introducing and spend several months here on the ground.
+Make sure you're 100% sure and 100% satisfied before you buy anything.

-Unfortunately with the new rules, Panama's really no longer a place I recommend for getting a “just in case” visa like we used to talk about a backup plan or insurance, There's too much of a commitment needed now.
+Unfortunately, with the new rules, Panama's no longer a place I recommend for getting a “just in case” visa like we used to talk about a backup plan or insurance; there's too much of a commitment needed now.